It takes it takes a constitution of steel to watch what's going on in the drive-by media today and not blow up and not explode.

 Because he's already got them.

-As I say Obama didn't have dinner with anybody hoping they will change his mind.
+As I say, Obama didn't have dinner with anybody hoping they will change his mind.

-Inside the beltway, peer pressure.
+Inside the Beltway, peer pressure.

-A bunch of outsiders wanting to be on the insiders, a bunch of people not into big click, wanting to be on the big click, even if the people in the big click are liars, wrong, character assassins, and in part insane.
+A bunch of people not in the big click wanting to be on the big click, even if the people in the big click are liars, wrong, character assassins, and in part insane.

-Talent on lawn from God, Pontavidra, Florida.
+Talent on lawn from God, Ponte Vedra, Florida.

 Jim, thank you for waiting.